danielnuriyev/engineering-blog/min.md

 It is good to do the same for their cloud-based serverless analogs.
 AWS is the most widely used cloud.

+[Global DB ranking](https://db-engines.com/en/ranking).
+You can also rank them by type.
+They classify Radis and PrestoDB differently than I do, so follow my list.

 At your current and next job you will not use all these database types but knowing the types and their strong/weak sides is good to be able to choose the best when you need.

 ### Horizontal scaling